Responding to Complaints of Sexual Harassment

 Appeal Transcript Notation

-It is the responsibility of the respondent to appeal to the Vice President for Campus Life and Operational Management when and if new information becomes available.
-The Vice President for Campus Life and Operational Management, in consultation with the Title IX Coordinator, will determine if the new information would have changed the outcome.
+It is the responsibility of the respondent to appeal to the Senior Vice President when and if new information becomes available.
+The Senior Vice President, in consultation with the Title IX Coordinator, will determine if the new information would have changed the outcome.
 If this is determined to be the case, using clear and convincing as the standard, the notation will be removed from the transcript.

 Complainant and Respondent Rights and Responsibilities in SHB Proceedings